-NO. PROTOCOL Full Compliance Score Actual Score B16 The certified warehouse area does not have any active floor drains.
-Mandatory Observations:
+NO. PROTOCOL: Floor Drains Full Compliance Score Actual Score B16 The certified warehouse area does not have any active floor drains.
+Observations : Mandatory

-The Auditor will confirm through visual inspection that the certified warehouse area does not have any active floor drains.
+B16 The Auditor will confirm through visual inspection that the certified warehouse area does not have any active floor drains.

-NO. PROTOCOL PROTOCOL Full Compliance Score Actual Score B17 Certified warehouse areas certified prior to December 31, 1996 has curbing 10 cm minimum in height around the perimeter or may be protected by a containment system incorporating floors sloped to a collection area which is 10 cm lower than the perimeter surface, and/or to drains leading only to a designed containment area specifically used for chemical spills or fire water retention.
-Observations: Mandatory OR NO. PROTOCOL Full Compliance Score Actual Score B18 Certified warehouse area, initially certified after December 31, 1996, has retention curbing, 10 cm minimum around the perimeter.
-Mandatory Observations:
+NO. PROTOCOL: Grandfathered Containment Full Compliance Score Actual Score B17 Certified prior to December 31, 1996: Certified warehouse areas certified prior to December 31, 1996 has curbing 10 cm minimum in height around the perimeter or may be protected by a containment system incorporating floors sloped to a collection area which is 10 cm lower than the perimeter surface, and/or to drains leading only to a designed containment area specifically used for chemical spills or fire water retention.
+Mandatory Observations: OR NO. PROTOCOL: Containment Full Compliance Score Actual Score B18 Certified after December 31, 1996: Certified warehouse area, initially certified after December 31, 1996, has retention curbing, 10 cm minimum around the perimeter.
+Observations : Mandatory